 The Total Cost of Beekeeping

 When you add up the cost of the beehive and its tools and accessories, you will realize that beekeeping is an affordable venture when compared to the benefits you will reap in the long run.
 Alternatively, you can construct your own bee hives and possibly save on cost.
 However, this will not be possible if you don’t have excellent woodworking skills, or if you do not know a woodworker who can do it for you.

-Even though it might take long to build own bee hive, it is always gratifying in the end knowing you built it yourself.
+Even though it might take a long to build your own beehive, it is always gratifying in the end knowing you built it yourself.
 If you are serious about building it from scratch, then it is wise to purchase all the bee hive pieces in one order.

 If you want to get everything at once, then you should consider purchasing a beekeeping starter kit since this option is quick and easy and has everything you need to get you up and running.